csc2018/march-hols/readme.md

 1. Get GitHub desktop [here](https://desktop.github.com/)
 2. Follow the installation instructions
 3. Clone your forked repository by going to `File > Clone Repository` in GitHub Desktop
-4. Select the folder location of your choice
+4. Select the folder location of your choice to save the repo into
-5. Open the folder with your [code editor](https://github.com/csc2018/march-hols#code-editors) and edit the assignment files in the `assignments` folder
+5. Open the folder on your computer with your [code editor](https://github.com/csc2018/march-hols#code-editors) and edit the assignment files (in the `assignments` folder)
 6. You can read the instructions for each assignment on the GitHub repository itself (e.g. [here](https://github.com/csc2018/march-hols/blob/master/assignments/01-introduction/readme.md))

 # Submission